There are several things that make carry trading interesting:

 Don’t assume that carry trading will be profitable in every case.
 It might look that way at first glance.
-But with many brokers, the interest spreads are so wide that they make most carry trades unviable.
+With some brokers, the interest spreads are so wide that they can make carry trades unviable.

 The table below shows the top carry trade opportunities at the present time (see full table).

 When setting up a carry trade, interest yield isn’t the only aspect to consider.
 If you’re planning on using a buy and hold system, it’s sensible to look at a long-term view on the pair too.

 Some “exotics” may offer very high carry rates.
 Yet these currencies are often highly volatile and depreciate over time due to rampant inflation and other factors.